ImagineSocialGit/engage-core/docs/module-boundaries.md

 - FlowRoute trigger selection.
 - Messaging template/message preset selection.
-- Webinar confirmation, reminder, waitlist, and post-event schedule-profile selection.
+- Webinar confirmation, reminder, and post-event schedule selection.
-- Campaign/channel strategy selection through DB-owned campaign step variants.
+- Campaign/channel strategy selection when campaign step variants are implemented.

 Do not use destructive config swapping, temporary smoke-test keys, or broad route activation toggles as the long-term mechanism for choosing client runtime behavior.